German National Library of Medicine: Open access publishing

 PUBLISSO is the Open Access publishing portal for the life sciences.

 It is aimed at all researchers in the life sciences who want to publish their work and research data in an open-access manner – and at all those working in information science.
 The PUBLISSO team offers advice and workshops on all topics related to "Open Science" and provides support for long-term archiving.
+Publications include peer-reviewed journals and abstracts from scientific congresses of medical specialty societies.
+The portal also includes access to the Living Handbooks publishing platform, where contributors can add and update content on a given topic.
+As of 2024, there are currently five books, Living Handbook of Perishable Food Supply Chains, Living Textbook of Hand Surgery, Methods in cattle physiology and behaviour research, Online Lehrbuch der Medizinischen Psychologie und Medizinischen Soziologie, and Urogenital Infections and Inflammations.

 DOI service: ZB MED acts as a DOI issuing office for non-profit online offerings in the fields of medicine, health, nutrition, environmental and agricultural sciences.
 DOIs (Digital Object Identifiers) ensure the permanent citability of electronic publications and research data.
 ZB MED issues DOIs as a member of the DataCite consortium and in cooperation with TIB Hannover, which acts as the DOI registration agency and provides the technical infrastructure.
 DOI allocation is free of charge for academic institutions.

 Search portal

 LIVIVO: Internet-based search portal for the life sciences (medicine, health, nutrition, environmental and agricultural sciences).
 Provides access to over 59 million records from over 45 subject data sources and went online in April 2015.
 Access to licensed databases, e-journals and e-books is possible directly from LIVIVO for users registered at the Cologne site, also as remote access.